dgoldenthal/Candidate-Search-Application/README.md

 ## Deployment

-This application can be deployed to various platforms.
-For Render deployment:
+The application is deployed on Render.
+For your own deployment:

 1. Connect your GitHub repository to Render
-2. Set the build command: `npm run build`
+2. Set the build command: `npm install && npm run build`
-3. Set the start command: `npm start`
+3. Set the start command: `npm run preview`
-4. Add your GitHub token as an environment variable
+4. Add your GitHub token as an environment variable `VITE_GITHUB_TOKEN`